By Pablo Gil

 This collection documents the activities of Panart, a pioneering Cuban record label created by Ramón S. Sabat (1902-1986) in the 1940s.
 Panart sold millions of records worldwide and, according to Mr. Sabat, it was generally responsible for the extensive circulation of Cuban music around the world.
 The bulk of this collection consists in sound recordings in different formats: various phonograph record types, audiocassettes, reel to reel tapes and eight-track stereo tapes.
-After 1959 the Cuban government took over Panart's holdings in Cuba, Mr. Sabat and his family settled in the U.S. during the early 1960s, and they created a company in Miami that continued to distribute Panart recordings until the 1980s.
+In 1961,the Cuban government took over Panart's holdings in Cuba, Mr. Sabat and his family settled in the U.S. during the early 1960s, and they created a company in Miami that continued to distribute Panart recordings until the 1980s.

 Ramón S. Sabat was born in San Fernando de Camarones in the early 1900s.
 At an early age he started showing his musical inclinations.
 He studied music with José Rivero Rodríguez and learned to play the clarinet, the saxophone, the flute, and the piano.
 In 1919, Ramón moved to the United States to study music.
-While in the United States, Ramón enlisted into the U.S. Army and worked in one of the Army’s bands.
+While in the United States, Ramón enlisted in the U.S. Army and worked in one of the Army’s bands.

-After Ramón served the U.S. Army, he attended New York University and graduated with a degree in engineering.
-Mr. Sabat worked in different music labels and started various business ventures until 1944, when he opened the first record factory in Cuba called Panart and released its first recording, “Dry Leaf” by Carlos Alas del Casino.
+After Ramón served in the U.S. Army, he attended New York University and graduated with a degree in engineering.
+Mr. Sabat worked in different music labels and started various business ventures until 1944, when he opened the first record factory in Cuba called Panart and released its first recording, “Dry Leaf,” by Carlos Alas del Casino.
 Panart had a tough time getting started due to RCA Victor’s dominant position in the record market and the relatively new character of the record technology at the time in Cuba.
 However, Sabat’s business abilities and musical vision made Panart a successful label.
-By 1957, Ramón had been able to expand his label and it had sold around a million records worldwide.
+By 1957, Ramón had been able to expand his label and had sold around one million records worldwide.
 Panart helped spread Cuban music throughout the world.